dhsorens/rholang/README.md

 or get more cells.

 Most of the computation in matching is done via the structural type system.
 The type system is set up in such a way that pattern-matching is type inclusion.
-Thus pattern matching is done via the type inclusion predicate `#isIn` in `is-in.k`.
+Thus, pattern matching is done via the type inclusion predicate `#isIn` in `is-in.k`.

 Generating a type does not require any extra cells in the configuration because we use strict